taligentx/dscKeybusInterface/README.md

 * Virtual keypad:
   - Write keys to the panel for all partitions
 * Keypad interface:
-  - Use DSC keypads as physical input devices for any general purpose without needing a DSC panel.
+  - Use DSC PowerSeries and Classic series keypads as physical input devices for any general purpose without needing a DSC panel.
 * Panel time - retrieve current panel date/time and set a new date/time (including an example with NTP sync)
 * Panel installer code unlocking - determine the 4-digit panel installer code
 * Direct Keybus interface: